-Several years ago Jeanne surprised me with the ultimate in birthday presents—a ticket to an Elton John concert.
+Several years ago Jeanne surprised me with the ultimate in birthday presents—a ticket to an Elton John concert at a famous Theater in Los Angeles.
 I have been a devoted Eltonophile for years, even before everyone found out about him with the release of his blockbuster “Goodbye, Yellow Brick Road” album in 1973, the album that made him famous.
 I graduated from high school in 1973, so I’ve been a fan for more than forty years.
 According to Wikipedia, Sir Elton currently is in fifth place all-time in record sales, just behind Madonna and just ahead of Led Zeppelin (The Beatles, Elvis, and Michael Jackson earned the first three spots).
 Elton had celebrated his 60th birthday the day before and started the concert with “Sixty Years On” from his second album “Elton John” released in 1970.

 The new sexagenarian went without a break for more than two hours, the first hour filled with tunes from his pre-Yellow Brick Road years, tunes that the youngsters in the crowd had probably never heard.
 But the real Elton fans in attendance loved it—we knew Elton’s stuff before he became Elton John.